Why Write? Notes About Writing and Love

 Maybe you like to talk, share, express that way, and tell someone about the bees.

 Or maybe sit and contemplate the bee’s place in the cosmos and the universal intelligence, or their relation to pollen, flowers, the soil and the rain, in your mind, or your vision, or in your heart.
 How is that any worse (better or) than writing?
 Or cooking a pot of beans.
-Or making love to a turtle (if you’re turtle… it’s turtles all the way down).
+Or making talk to a turtle (if you’re turtle… it’s turtles all the way down).

 We don’t know anything.

 In other words, don’t do it because you should, because of some future gain or fear of loss that is assumed, imagined.
+Or what someone might say.
+Do it rather from the feeling of connection, from peace.

 Do what you love, in the moment.
 Not impulsively, but from honesty to one’s most real self.